Africa

 Day 3

-Today enjoy a full day shared tour of the Argentinian side of the incredible Iguassu Falls.
+Today enjoy a full day private tour of the Argentinian side of the incredible Iguassu Falls.

 Comprising approximately 275 separate cascades, the falls form a curtain of foaming water that crashes over a vast granite amphitheatre and into the jungle below.
 Resembling a reversed letter "J", most of the Iguazu River plunges down through an area known as The Devil’s Throat, with the rest spreading out over a wide shelf that splits into hundreds of different waterfalls.
 There are a series of walkways that lead above, below and behind the falls, with breath-taking views.
 You can also hope to see monkeys, toucans, parakeets and other wildlife in the rainforest.